E-ideals in exponential polynomial ring: Introduction

 \section{Introduction}

-An exponential ring (or E-ring for short) is a commutative unital ring $R$ together with a monoid homomorphism $\exp: (R, 0, +) \to (R^*, 1, \cdot)$.
-Notable examples are the real and the complex fields with the usual exponential function.
+An exponential ring (or E-ring for short) is a commutative unital ring $R$ together with a monoid homomorphism $E: (R, 0, +) \to (R^*, 1, \cdot)$.
+Notable examples include the real and complex fields equipped with their standard exponential functions.

-Given an E-ring $R$ we will consider exponential polynomials over $R$ in the variables $\overline{x}$, i.e. formal expressions constructed from constants in $R$ and $\overline{x}$ using $+$, $\cdot$ and E, (see Section 2 for definitions and details of the construction).
-In a natural way an E-ring structure can be defined over the exponential polynomials over $R$, and we will denote this ring by $R[\overline x]^E$.
-The ring of exponential polynomials with only one iteration of exponentiation over the complex field has been studied intensively from an analytic point of view since the early 1920 by Polya, Ritt, Schwengeler, and others in order to understand the distribution of their roots.
-It is worth recalling the work of Henson and Rubel \cite{HR}, and Katzberg \cite{Katzberg} where they characterize the exponential polynomials over $\C$ with no roots, and those with finitely many roots inside the ring of exponential polynomials.
+Given an E-ring $R$ we consider exponential polynomials over $R$ in the variables $\overline{x}$, i.e.\ formal expressions constructed from constants in $R$ and $\overline{x}$ using $+$, $\cdot$ and E, (see \S2 for definitions and details of the construction).
+In a natural way an E-ring structure can be defined over the exponential polynomials over $R$, and we denote this ring by $R[\overline x]^E$.
+The ring of exponential polynomials with only one iteration of exponentiation over the complex field has been studied intensively from an analytic point of view since the early 1920s by Polya, Ritt, Schwengeler, and others in order to understand the distribution of their roots.
+It is worth recalling the work of Henson and Rubel \cite{HR}, and Katzberg \cite{Katzberg} where they characterize the exponential polynomials over $\C$ with no roots, and those with finitely many roots, respectively.

 The model theoretic analysis of exponential fields starts with the problem posed by Tarski in the 30's on the decidability of the field of reals with the usual exponential function.
 Many authors have contributed towards a solution of this problem in over 60 years.
 In the late 90's Macintyre and Wilkie gave a positive answer to Tarski's problem assuming Schanuel's conjecture in transcendental number theory, see \cite{macWilkie}.
-In a more general setting, exponential rings have been analyzed in \cite{macintyre}, \cite{van}, just to mention a few articles.
+In a more general setting, exponential rings have been analyzed in \cites{macintyre, van}, just to mention a few articles.